-Executive Summary 1 page maximum, single spaced: Refer to important information in the report.
+Executive Summary • 1 page maximum, single spaced: Refer to important information in the report.
 For example: The brand and product category Brief overview of the target markets Type of the decision-making process Brief overview of the strategies analyzed in the report (e.g.: The report analyzes multiple ads as well as packaging and POS strategies in light of the concepts of sensory marketing, cognitive and behavioural learning theories as well as).
-Brief reference to your overall impression and recommendations. around 5% Introduction and Marketing Audit Introduction → Introduce the brand and include a brief brand history. around 5% II.
-Marketing Audit → Briefly explain the product, price, promotion, and distribution strategies of the brand, in comparison to a major competitor of your choice.
+Brief reference to your overall impression and recommendations. around 5% Introduction and Marketing Audit Ι. Introduction \rightarrow Introduce the brand and include a brief brand history. around 5% II.
+Marketing Audit $ ightarrow$ Briefly explain the product, price, promotion, and distribution strategies of the brand, in comparison to a major competitor of your choice. - 111.
+Target Market $ ightarrow$ Describe the geographic and demographic profiles of the target market.
+Target Market • Describe the profile of the different target segments: Geographic and demographic profiles from progress report 1 Psychographics and lifestyles: Identify at least 3 psychographic typologies, identifying their AIOs relevant to the brand.
+What values (affecting the brand consumption) do the different segments hold? around 30% Consumer Decision Process I. II.
+Type of the Decision-Making ProcessProblem recognition:A. Is it ideal state opportunity recognition or actual state opportunity recognition?B. Is it usually associated with a generic or selective problem recognition? around 5%

+C. How does the brand trigger problem recognition?

 III.
-Target Market $ ightarrow$ Describe the geographic and demographic profiles of the target market.
-Target Market Describe the profile of the different target segments: Geographic and demographic profiles from progress report 1 Psychographics and lifestyles: around 30% Consumer Decision Process Type of the Decision-Making Process Problem recognition: A. Is it ideal state opportunity recognition or actual state opportunity recognition?
-B. Is it usually associated with a generic or selective problem recognition? around 5%

-- C. How does the brand trigger problem recognition? - III.
-Information search: - A. Where would a typical consumer search for information about the brand or the product category? - B. What types of information search (external or internal)? - C. In light of the above, how would you evaluate the promotional channels that the brand uses?
-What do you recommend? - IV.
-Evaluation of Alternatives and Product Selection: - A. Is your brand typically in the evoked, inert, or inept set for the majority of your consumers? - B. What competing brands would be in the same set as your brand? - C. Which category of decision rules are typically associated with the purchase of your brand (compensatory or non-compensatory)? and what are some of the important evaluative criteria?
-Which are hedonic and which are utilitarian? - V. Buying: - A. From where do consumers usually buy the product? (reflect on the brand's distribution channels) - B. What factors affect which outlets would consumers use? - VI.
-Post-Purchase behaviour: - A. When do consumers typically consume the brand after buying it (simultaneously or after some time)? - B. Review the overall reviews of the brand online.
-Are consumers generally satisfied or dissatisfied?
+Information search:

+A. Where would a typical consumer search for

+information about the brand or the product

+category?

+B. What types of information search (external or

+internal)?

+C. In light of the above, how would you evaluate

+the promotional channels that the brand

+uses?
+What do you recommend?

+IV.
+Evaluation of Alternatives and Product Selection:

+A. Is your brand typically in the evoked, inert, or

+inept set for the majority of your consumers?

+B. What competing brands would be in the

+same set as your brand?

+C. Which category of decision rules are typically

+associated with the purchase of your brand

+(compensatory or non-compensatory)? and

+what are some of the important evaluative

+criteria?
+Which are hedonic and which are

+utilitarian?

+V. Buying:

+A. From where do consumers usually buy the

+product? (reflect on the brand's distribution

+channels)

+B. What factors affect which outlets would

+consumers use?

+VI.
+Post-Purchase behaviour:

+A. When do consumers typically consume the

+brand after buying it (simultaneously or after

+some time)?

+B. Review the overall reviews of the brand

+online.
+Are consumers generally satisfied or

+dissatisfied?
 Why?
-Is the brand being recommended to others? - C. How do they typically dispose of the brand?
+Is the brand being recommended to others?

+C. How do they typically dispose of the brand?